OpenClassrooms/UseCase/README.md

 The Dependency Injection Pattern is clearly helpful.

-For an implementation with Symfony2, the CleanArchitectureBundle is more appropriate.
+For an implementation with Symfony2, the UseCaseBundle is more appropriate.

 UseCaseProxy can be instantiate as following:
 ```php